Lamb revives gun incident to attack Fetterman in Senate race

 Associated Press

+The accusation more directly inserts issues of race into a campaign that could hinge on which candidate appeals to Black voters.
+It might also damage Fetterman and his party with a key voting bloc whose support would be important should he become the Democratic candidate in the general election in November.

-The accusation marks a sharp escalation in tone between candidates vying for the Democratic nomination for a critical Senate seat in Pennsylvania’s May 17 primary election.
+The accusation marks a sharp escalation in tone between candidates vying for the Democratic nomination in Pennsylvania’s May 17 Senate primary election.
 The contest to replace retiring Republican Sen. Pat Toomey represents perhaps the Democrats’ best opportunity to pick up a seat in the closely divided Senate.

-It also more directly inserts issues of race into a campaign that could hinge on which candidate appeals to Black voters.
+Fetterman, Pennsylvania’s lieutenant governor, has insisted he isn’t skipping forums for any such reason, and has repeatedly maintained that he was acting as a mayor concerned for public safety and confronted the man, not knowing his race.

-Fetterman — Pennsylvania’s lieutenant governor — has spoken before of how he believed he had heard gunfire while outside his home in the small town of Braddock when he was mayor in 2013.
-He has said he pursued a mask- and goggle-wearing man he saw running nearby, pulling out a shotgun until police arrived.
+Fetterman has spoken before of how he believed he had heard gunfire while outside his home in the small town of Braddock when he was mayor in 2013.
+He has said he pursued a mask- and goggle-wearing man he saw running nearby, covered head to toe in the cold January weather, pulling out a shotgun until police arrived.

 On Thursday night, Lamb, a third-term congressman, took to Twitter to raise the episode, which has bubbled just below the surface of a primary campaign that previously had been relatively cordial.